 This process involves comparing different solar panel systems in terms of compatibility, cost estimates, performance, quality, tax credits, rebates, incentives, expected payback, lifetime savings, and return on investment.

-Let’s imagine you are considering installing a solar system for your home.
+Let’s imagine you are considering installing a solar system for your home in .
 During the design and planning phase, detailed measurements are taken to determine the optimal placement of solar panels on your roof based on sun exposure and shading analysis.
 Other considerations may include evaluating the condition of your roof and its ability to support the additional weight of solar panels.

 To ensure accuracy and efficiency during this phase, professional software tools like PV Sol or Helioscope are utilized.
 These programs allow designers to create a basic design that includes panel type, orientation, tilt, and shading.
 Such software aids in creating an efficient layout while maximizing energy production.